Appeal to the Great Spirit: Other versions

 An edition of nine 40 in bronzes of Appeal to the Great Spirit was produced around 1922.
 One was the centerpiece of the Tower Room of Dartmouth College's Baker Tower, the college's main library and most iconic building, but has since been removed.

 A plaster example in this one-third scale is at the Cyrus Dallin Museum in Arlington, Massachusetts, and another is in the Rockwell Museum in Corning, New York.
-Central High School in Tulsa, Oklahoma, possesses another plaster example, which was used in 1985 as the model for a bronze version.
+Central High School in Tulsa, Oklahoma, possessed another plaster example, which was used in 1985 as the model for a bronze version.
 The casting was done by American Artbronze Fine Arts Foundry under the direction of Howard R. Kirsch.
 The bronze is now installed in Woodward Park in Tulsa, Oklahoma, at the intersection of 21st Street and Peoria.

 Examples of the 21 in bronze statuette are at the White House, the US Department of State, and many American museums.

 An 8+1/2 in miniature edition was produced by the Gorham Manufacturing Company in 1913; in 2009, No. 263 sold for $9,375.